theupdateframework/taps/tap7.md

 A developer wants to verify that his Python implementation is compliant with the specification.
 He can begin by creating a script that accepts input metadata and, when certain attacks are present, exits with the return codes defined in this TAP.
-The script is simply an interface, or wrapper, to the actual implementation, which in production raises exceptions when an error occurs.
-Furthermore, the implementation uses an entirely different command-line interface from the one used by the script.
+The script can simply be an interface, or wrapper, to the actual implementation, which in production raises exceptions when an error occurs.
+Furthermore, the implementation might use a different command-line interface from the one used by the script.
+The developer's script can look something like [this](https://github.com/theupdateframework/tuf/blob/tap7/tuf/scripts/conformance_tester/compliant_updater.py)

 A user can run the developer's script, `compliant_updater.py`, to initiate a normal update (e.g., to download the foo.tgz package).
 In this case, the